Donnie Darko: Writing

 Kelly set out to write something "ambitious, personal, and nostalgic" about the 1980s which "pushed the envelope by combining science fiction with a coming-of-age tale".
-The New York Times honed in on the 1980s coming-of-age story aspect by observing the influence of John Hughes, noting the "ineffectual" adults and the fact that Donnie's "suffering is a way to make him more sensitive".
+The New York Times homed in on the 1980s coming-of-age story aspect by observing the influence of John Hughes, noting the "ineffectual" adults and the fact that Donnie's "suffering is a way to make him more sensitive".
 Kelly summarized the script was to be "an amusing and poignant recollection of suburban America in the Reagan era".
 He recalled a news story that he had read as a child, which he later called an urban legend, about a large piece of ice falling from the wing of a plane and crashing through a boy's bedroom, who was not there at the time and thus escaped death.
-Kelly used this to develop an initial idea of a jet engine falling onto a house and no one could determine its origin and built the rest of the script from there.
+Kelly used this to develop an initial idea of a jet engine falling onto a house and no one could determine its origin.
+He then built the rest of the script with the aim of resolving the mystery at the end while taking a "most interesting voyage" to get there, although at this point he knew the plane was to be one that Donnie's mother was on and was from a different dimension.
 At one point Kelly considered replacing the jet engine with a piece of ice, like he had read.
+He based the film's concept of time travel and alternate universes from reading A Brief History of Time by Stephen Hawking.

-Kelly was adamant to set the film in 1988, thinking it would be fresh to explore the era and depict a society that he had not seen in a film before.
-He later said he felt pressured to make the setting more contemporary, but could not make it work, so retained the original.
+Kelly was adamant about setting the film in 1988, thinking it would be fresh to explore the era and depict a society that he had not seen in a film before.
+Later he admitted that he felt pressured to make the setting more contemporary.
+However, he could not figure out how to make the story work in such a setting and retained the original setting.
 The first draft had Donnie originally wake up at a shopping mall, rather than a golf course.
 Kelly got ideas for Donnie's experiences of paranoid schizophrenia from researching the topic online.
 He considered such a broad disorder that is difficult to define was "a great way to ground a supernatural story" in a scientific sense.
-The first draft was around 145 pages.
-Upon reading it, producer Sean McKittrick recalled he "had never read anything like this before" and helped refine the script while making the story understandable enough.
+The first draft was between 145–150 pages; Kelly did not change what he had initially written as he was aware that stopping to review it would have caused him to second guess himself.
+He presented it to producer Sean McKittrick, who recalled he "had never read anything like this before", and helped refine the script while making the story understandable enough.
+After two more drafts were written, the pair finalized a 128-page script.
+Kelly felt that had he clarified the film's ending any further, "the film would collapse under its own pretension", and credited McKittrick, Juvonen, and Gyllenhaal, whom he said were "aggressive" and "vocal" in not letting there be one simple answer to the plot.